18 Month Sleep Regression And How To Get Through It FAST

 Their bodies will be stressed and full of adrenaline…

-And this is not ideal when getting ready for bed because your little one will be hyper instead!
+And this is not ideal when getting ready for bed because your little one will be hyper instead.

 If your toddler is transitioning from 2 naps to 1, you need to make sure that their nap is taken at a consistent time each day (preferably after lunch) and that they have had an adequately active morning to be ready for sleep.

-4. Stick To The Bedtime Routine
+4. Stick To Your Consistent Bedtime Routine

 But it will prepare your toddler for sleep and give them clear cues that bedtime is coming up and that it is a non-negotiable.